 Dorcas taking a quick refreshing dip in Lake Bachsee.

-Brian showing off his purchase in Gimmelwald – and his honesty!
+Brian showing off both his purchase and his honesty!

 The group on the way up to coffee and cake at the Trachsellauenen inn